 Of course we all want diapers that are absorbent and comfortable for our babies.
 But these days, if you look at what’s poking out of a baby’s waistband, you’re likely to see a disposable diaper in a fun pattern that has been made with renewable and sustainable materials.

-Parents are demanding diapers made with more natural materials that are less likely to harm their baby and the planet.
+Parents are demanding diapers made with more natural materials that are less likely to harm their babies and the planet.
 And parents also know that when you’re changing several of those diapers a day, it helps when they’re also nice to look at, at least on the outside.
-Here are 5 brands that are changing the diaper game so it’s better for baby and Mother Earth.
+Here are brands that are changing the diaper game to make it better for baby and Mother Earth.

 Long known for the quality of their diapers, Pampers recently introduced a new, more natural collection of diapers and wipes that retain the company’s signature leakage and dryness protection.
 Pampers Pure diapers are made with premium cotton and soft, plant-based materials, and without chlorine bleaching, fragrance, latex or parabens.
 They come in stylish prints and soft colors, with different prints in each size so you don’t accidentally grab a diaper that doesn’t fit (smart!).
 Look for supercute animals, pastel patterns and our favorite: a fun heart-filled print reading “hi” and “xoxo.”